Paul F. Yount: Post-war

 Yount served as assistant Chief of the Transportation Corps from 15 October 1945 until 31 May 1949.
 He then became the commanding general of the New York Port of Embarkation.
 On 25 August 1950, after the outbreak of the Korea War, he assumed command of the 2nd Logistical Command.
 Based at Pusan in South Korea, it provided logistical support for the United Nations forces fighting in Korea, and was the primary agency for placing requisitions for supplies on the Japan Logistical Command.
 As such, he was responsible for the Geoje POW camp, where over 130,000 Korean and 20,000 Chinese prisoners were held.
-After a series of riots in May 1952, in which Major General Francis Dodd was held hostage, Yount established a board of inquiry, which found Dodd and Brigadier General Charles F. Colson, who was sent to replace Dodd, both blameless.
+After a series of riots in May 1952, in which Brigadier General Francis Dodd was held hostage, Yount established a board of inquiry, which found Dodd and Brigadier General Charles F. Colson, who was sent to replace Dodd, both blameless.
 General James Van Fleet, commander of the U.S. Eighth Army and United Nations forces in Korea, disagreed; on his recommendation, both officers were reduced in rank to colonel, an issued an administrative reprimand to Yount.